f-ben/rock64iri/README.md

 # rock64iri
 IOTA IRI dockerfiles for the rock64 SBC

-The following steps require your rock64 to have the latest aryufan-docker-release installed and a SSD formatted with ext4 filesystem.
+The following steps require your rock64 to have the latest aryufan-docker-release installed and an external USB SSD formatted with ext4 filesystem.

 1. connect and mount external USB SSD